Makocb/TrueConf_testing/README.md

 # TrueConf_testing

+# Installation

+You can download or clone this repo and build it in VS If you are using windows, use g++ TrueConf_test.cpp in command prompt(this is a "single file app")

+# Program functions
 this program does 3 things:

 1. fills with random numbers from 1 to 9 the values of the containers vector and map;